AdobeDocs/campaign-classic.en/help/surveys/using/building-a-survey.md

 ## Add fields {#adding-fields}

 The fields in a form enable users to enter information and select options.
-For each page in the form, they are created via the first button in the toolbar using the **[!UICONTROL Add using the wizard]** menu.
+For each page in the form, they are created via the first button in the toolbar using the **[!UICONTROL Add using the assistant]** menu.

 ![](assets/s_ncs_admin_survey_add_field_menu.png)